 This course is a comprehensive analysis of the multiple components of the forensic investigation process.
 Topics include: Awareness of Physical Evidence, Processing the Crime Scene, Reconstructing the Crime Scene, Special Evidence Handling, Fingerprints and Safety.
+Lecture.
 Letter grade only.
+Transferable to CSU.

-CRIMINAL JUSTICE 137 - 3 Units Community Relations and Special Issues in Criminal Justice
+Community Relations and Special Issues in Criminal Justice

 This course addresses multiple social issues challenging law enforcement today.
-It explores the vital aspects of Community Oriented Policing and Problem Solving, Proactive/Reactive Policing, cultural diversity, prejudice/discrimination/hate/stereo-typing/victim selection/victimization, and other social forces that shape human values and attitudes.
+It explores the vital aspects of Community Oriented Policing and Problem Solving, Proactive/Reactive Policing, cultural diversity, prejudice/discrimination/hate/stereotyping/victim selection/victimization, and other social forces that shape human values and attitudes.
 The course examines current demographic trends, dynamics, and interactions of California's minority groups and multi-faceted sub-cultures as they relate to the criminal justice system in a free society.
+Lecture.
 Letter grade only.
 Transferable to CSU; UC.

-CRIMINAL JUSTICE 139 - 3 Units Emergency Medical Response
+Emergency Medical Response

 First response course taught from a law enforcement perspective.
 Covers CPR, first aid, and response to special occurrences.
 Meets Title 22 and POST (California Commission on Peace Officer Standards and Training) requirements.
 Students receive American Red Cross certification in Professional Racer and Emergency Response/First Aid.
+Lecture.
 Letter grade only.
 Transferable to CSU.

-CRIMINAL JUSTICE 140 - 3 Units Introduction to Criminal Justice (CP1)
+Introduction to Criminal Justice (CP1)

 History and philosophy of criminal justice administration as it evolved in the United States; in-depth study of the justice system components; nature and extent of crime in America; concepts of crime causation.
 The roles and role expectations in theory and in reality of criminal justice personnel; system interrelationship with society, punishments and incarceration alternatives.
+Lecture.
 Letter grade only.
 Transferable to CSU; UC.
-(CANAJ 2)
+(CAN AJ 2)

-CRIMINAL JUSTICE 141 - 3 Units Criminal Law I (CP2)
+Criminal Law I (CP2)

 Historical development and philosophy of law, constitutional provisions, definitions, and classification of crimes.
 Explores defenses and preliminary crimes.
+Lecture.
 Letter grade only.
-UC Credit limitations.
-See counselor.
+UC Credit limitations: Criminal Justice 141 and 142 combined maximum credit, one course.
 Transferable to CSU; UC.